Side-by-side crime statistics from official UK Police data.

 Near national average

-Rainhill recorded substantially more crime than Appleton in February 2026 — 164 incidents compared to 50, a 3.3x difference.
-The crime profiles diverge meaningfully: Appleton sees higher rates of Criminal damage & arson (6) and Robbery (3), while Rainhill has more Shoplifting (26) and Anti-social behaviour (15).
+Rainhill recorded substantially more crime than Appleton in April 2026 — 191 incidents compared to 62, a 3.1x difference.
+The crime profiles diverge meaningfully: Appleton sees higher rates of Public order (11), while Rainhill has more Anti-social behaviour (25).
 Both areas sit near the national average, with modest differences in their overall safety profile.

 Full reports cover 24 months of trends, ward breakdowns, outcome rates, and a detailed safety score — from £4.99.

 The main difference lies in crime type.
-In February 2026, Appleton saw higher rates of Criminal damage & arson and Robbery while Rainhill had more Shoplifting and Anti-social behaviour.
-Overall, Appleton recorded fewer total crimes (50 vs 164).
+In April 2026, Appleton saw higher rates of Public order while Rainhill had more Anti-social behaviour.
+Overall, Appleton recorded fewer total crimes (62 vs 191).